-The other six defendants are Mansour Othman Abahussain; Mohammed Saad Alzahrani; Mustafa Mohammed Almadani; Saif Saad Alqahtani; Muflih Shaya Almuslih, reportedly a member of the consulate staff; and Ahmad Asiri, the former deputy intelligence chief.
+The other six defendants were Mansour Othman Abahussain; Mohammed Saad Alzahrani; Mustafa Mohammed Almadani; Saif Saad Alqahtani; Muflih Shaya Almuslih, reportedly a member of the consulate staff; and Ahmad Asiri, the former deputy intelligence chief.

 According to interviews conducted by the special rapporteur, the defendants' lawyers argued during a court hearing in January that they were "state employees and could not object to the orders of their superiors".

-Three defendants allegedly said that Mr Khashoggi "started screaming, so they covered his mouth to prevent him from making noise, which accidentally killed him", according to the report.
+Three defendants allegedly said that Khashoggi "started screaming, so they covered his mouth to prevent him from making noise, which accidentally killed him", according to the report.
 Ms Callamard noted that she had heard no screaming in the audio recordings from the consulate.